DSA-Tokenizer: Disentangled Semantic-Acoustic Tokenization via Flow Matching-based Hierarchical Fusion: Method

 \subsubsection{Acoustic Token Learning}

-Acoustic tokens are designed to capture stylistic attributes (e.g., timbre, prosody) essential for high-fidelity speech reconstruction but filtered out by semantic tokens.
+Acoustic tokens are designed to capture speaker and prosodic attributes that are complementary to the linguistic content in semantic tokens.
 Specifically, mel-spectrograms $m$ are extracted from raw speech $x$, downsampled via a SEANet-style \citep{SEANet} encoder, and discretized through a FSQ quantizer to yield the acoustic tokens:

 where $T_a$ denotes the sequence length jointly determined by the CNN structure and mel-spectrogram length, and $D_a$ is the FSQ codebook size.
-This design imposes no restrictions on the lengths of $T_a$ and $T_s$, facilitating cross-utterance content-style recombination.
+This design does not require $T_a$ and $T_s$ to have the same length, facilitating cross-utterance voice cloning.

 Unlike the pre-trained semantic token stream, the acoustic tokenizer is trained \textbf{end-to-end} with the DiT decoder (Sec.~\ref{sec:flow_matching}).
-Gradients from Flow Matching loss backpropagate through the discrete bottleneck via the straight-through estimator, optimizing the SEANet encoder.
-This ensures $z_a$ encodes all spectral details required for high-fidelity reconstruction that are not captured by $z_s$.
+The Flow Matching loss is backpropagated through the discrete bottleneck via the straight-through estimator to optimize the SEANet encoder.
+This drives $z_a$ to capture residual acoustic detail beyond the linguistic content encoded in $z_s$.
+The acoustic tokenizer uses FSQ with 8 channels and 4 levels per channel ($4^8$).